tgulu/Show-Time/README.md

 ## Usage

-Simply open the index.html file in your web browser to access the Show Time movie database website.
+Simply open the index.html file in your web browser to access the Show Time website.
 The initial 20 random movies will be displayed in the table view.
-Clicking the "Randomise Movie Options" button will fetch a new set of 20 random movies from the TMDb API and update the table accordingly.